KuiKui/Profile/README.md

 I'm a developer since 1999, interested by :

 * software quality : VCSs, code review, testing, continuous integration,
-* productivity : agile methods, lean management,
+* productivity : agile methods, lean management, pragmatic approaches,
 * user centric design.

 I've been working on a great diversity of projects : I started off by developing Playstation and Game Boy Advance video games for Disney Interactive, then I moved on to extranet for big companies (Renault Trucks, Bayer, Europcar) and online shopping site (LDLC.com, Homair.com).
 Then, after working for a long time on medical softwares and their [REST API](http://pmsipilot.github.io/API/documentation.html) at PMSIpilot, I was hired by a web agency in order to initiate a turn towards agile methods.